,

 Impact

-• Have a secure understanding of key geographical concepts and vocabulary.
+• Demonstrate a secure and coherent understanding of key geographical knowledge across physical, human and locational geography.

 X